maxravel/bootIndependent/readme.md

 # Landing page with menu animations and parallax effect.

-do environment section with slider;
+do environment section with slider; working on;
 do hamburger menu;